By TALES AZZONI

 AP Sports Writer

-Vettel appeared in big trouble after he was bumped shortly after the first lap and spun.
-He dropped to last place before he could turn his car around and start a difficult pursuit.
-But he steadily worked his way up the field and did what he had to _ holding off Ferrari's Fernando Alonso, the only other driver contending for the title.
+Vettel appeared in big trouble after he was bumped shortly after the start and spun.
+He dropped to last place before he could turn his car around and begin a difficult pursuit.
+But he steadily worked his way up the field despite a slightly damaged car and no radio communication.

-"You are the man, you are a triple world champion," a team official told Vettel on the radio after he crossed the line.
+"You are the man, you are a triple world champion," a team official told Vettel on the radio after he crossed the line, without being able to listen to the driver's response.

 Vettel is the first driver with three titles in a row since Schumacher won five straight from 2000-04.
 The only other driver to win at least three consecutive championships was Juan Manuel Fangio from 1954-57.